telerik/teststudio-docs/docs/features/scheduling-test-runs/schedule-execution.md

 ![Subject Line][7]

-> __Note:__ Once a test list is scheduled with any email settings applied, the selected settings will persist in that dialog next time a job is scheduled within the same project.
+> __Note!__ Once a test list is scheduled with any email settings applied, the selected settings will persist in that dialog next time a job is scheduled within the same project.

 To view the resulting email format, see the email preview on the right.